 Environmental Policy and Practice

-John Wayne Airport (JWA) is committed to upholding best practices in environmental management and has been an industry leader in implementing policies that provide both sustainability and cost effectiveness.
-JWA has adopted a variety of environmental policies and practices including:
+John Wayne Airport (JWA) is committed to upholding best practices in environmental management and has been an industry leader in implementing policies that are both sustainable and cost effective.
+Key environmental policies and practices are described below.

-JWA implements a variety of measures to reduce emissions generated by aircraft and vehicles using the Airport, including:
+JWA implements measures to reduce emissions generated by the airport and by aircraft and vehicles using the Airport.

-- Provision of electric preconditioned air units for commercial aircraft use and ground-based electrical power in place of jet-fueled on-board Auxiliary Power Units (APUs).
-The ground-based units burn about 10 times less fuel than APUs, resulting in lower costs and carbon emissions.
+- Electric preconditioned air units and ground-based electrical power are provided for commercial aircraft to use in place of jet-fueled on-board Auxiliary Power Units (APUs).
+The ground-based units burn about 90 percent less fuel than APUs, resulting in lower carbon emissions.

-- Use of fleet vehicles, such as taxi cabs and parking shuttles that operate clean burning compressed natural gas (CNG) and low emission vehicles.
+- Contract taxi cabs and parking shuttles use clean burning compressed natural gas (CNG) low emission vehicles.

-JWA diverts more than three-quarters of the refuse from aircraft, the Thomas F. Riley Terminal, supporting facilities and construction projects.
+JWA diverts more than 75 percent of the waste from aircraft, the Thomas F. Riley Terminal, and supporting facilities and construction projects.

 - Recycling containers are located throughout the Terminal for plastic, glass, aluminum and paper products.

-- Trash from aircraft is segregated off-site by JWA’s waste management contractor and recyclable materials are recycled or reused.
+- Trash from aircraft is sorted off-site by JWA’s waste management contractor for recovery of recyclables

-- Paper waste from JWA offices is collected by a private contractor and recycled.
+- Paper waste and electronics from JWA offices are collected and recycled.

-- JWA and tenants recycle used fuel and oils.
+- JWA and tenants recycle used aircraft fuels and oils.

 Pollution Prevention/Water Quality

-- Rigorous testing of on-site fuel tanks to prevent leaks.
+- On-site fuel tanks are rigorously tested to detect and prevent leaks.

-- Regular training of Airport employees and tenants in containment, clean-up and pollution prevention techniques.
+- Airport employees and tenants are regularly trained in containment, clean-up and pollution prevention techniques.

-- Use of site-specific structural and non-structural Best Management Practices to reduce the potential for pollutants to contaminate storm water discharges.
+- Site-specific structural and non-structural Best Management Practices are employed to reduce the potential for pollutants to contaminate storm water discharges.

 JWA utilizes energy efficient design and materials both in the Terminal and on the airfield.